qwertologe/nextval.vim/README.md

 ## DESCRIPTION

-During editing position your cursor on a boolean, integer, number or hex value and press + or - in normal mode (esc).
+During editing position your cursor on a boolean, integer, number or hex value and press C-A or C-X in normal mode.

 ## Examples